Blog posts by Eclectibles

 Blog posts by Margueritte Peterson

-Margueritte Peterson studied Children's Literature at the University of Florida, and upon graduation made the trek from Florida to the California Bay Area to assist Vic Zoschak of Tavistock Books.
-She enjoys blogging and cataloguing, and has taken over 7,000 book pictures during the two years she has spent at Tavistock Books.
-Margueritte plays the piano and enjoys a close personal relationship with her Netflix account in her spare time.
+Margueritte Peterson received a BA in Children's Literature, and upon graduation made the trek from Florida to the California Bay Area to assist Vic Zoschak of Tavistock Books.
+She now enjoys blogging, developing catalogues, and managing social media outlets for several booksellers and independent shops around North America.
+Margueritte plays the piano, goes kitesurfing, and enjoys a close personal relationship with her Netflix account in her spare time.
 Her favorite books are The Secret Garden and Lolita.
 Don't psychoanalyze that.

 Blog posts by Michael Fagan